openequella/openequella.github.io/community/DocumentationGuidelines.md

+---
+hide_footer: true
+---

 # Documentation Guidelines

 There are several repositories that support the openEquella project besides the core 'openEquella' repository.
-Documentation that is specific to that repository's build and setup process should be in the given repository's README.md (or linked from the README.md to a documentation file in the same repository).
+Documentation that is specific to that repository's build and setup process should be in the given repository's `README.md` (or linked from the `README.md` to a documentation file in the same repository).

-Further documentation, how-to guides, FAQs, System Admin guides, etc should be in the equella.github.io repo and linked from the given repository's README.md
+Further documentation, how-to guides, FAQs, System Admin guides, etc should be in the [openequella.github.io repo](https://github.com/openequella/openequella.github.io/) and linked from the given repository's `README.md`.